Primary Level: Walking – Age 5

 Discover Dance 2 (Ages 4-5): As a continuation of our DiscoverDance 1 classes, our DiscoverDance 2 dancers continue the exploration of concepts with more emphasis on physical growth, flexibility and coordination.
 Short choreographic combinations assist in memory development as structured explorations continue to encourage more advanced problem solving and social interaction with their dance friends.

 Beginner dancers ages 5+ and/or who have completed all primary level classes at LOVV.
-Level 1 curriculum begins with a focus on proper posture, body alignment and simple coordination while introducing technique for beginner dancers.
+Level 1 curriculum continues with a focus on proper posture, body alignment and simple coordination while learning technique for new and beginner dancers.

-Ballet: Age appropriate basic studies of classical ballet starting at the ballet barre.
-Positions (1st, 2nd, 3rd and 4th) Proper technique in plies, tendus, degajes.
-Jumps in 1st and 2nd, eschappe, burre, chasse, chaine turns, ¼ and ½ pirouettes introduced.
+Ballet: Age appropriate basic studies of classical ballet starting at the ballet barre and working through exercises in center.
+Continued repetition of skills from Pre-Level 1 such as positions (1st & 2nd) and also including positions 3rd and 4th.
+More advanced technique cues for plies, tendus, degajes using external rotation and parallel alignment.
+Jumps in 1st and 2nd, eschappe, bourree, chasse, chaine turns, ¼ and ½ pirouettes introduced.
+Arabesque lines (1st, 2nd & 3rd) and pique arabesque in center are also introduced.

 Jazz/Tap: Mix discipline classes offered at Level 1.
-Basic technique in jazz introduced: jazz walks/runs, battements, chaine turns, grande jetes, progressions across the floor and pirouette prep technique.
-Tap: All single and double sound repetitions (more advanced/faster than Discover Dance levels) including: shuffles, flaps, combination of sounds (ex. flap heel, shuffle ball change), buffalos, running flaps, cramp roll, 3 and 4 count riff walks.
+Continued technique in jazz for: jazz walks/runs, battements, chaine turns, grande jetes.
+Level 1 adds progressions across the floor and pirouette prep.
+Tap: Continued work on all single and double sound repetitions including: shuffles, flaps, combination of sounds (ex. flap heel, shuffle ball change), buffalos, running flaps, cramp roll, 3 and 4 count riff walks.
 Single time step introduced.

-Acrobatic / Tumbling: Consists of learning basic acrobatic skills that involve the use of body for counterbalance while gaining strength and flexibility.
+Tumbling: Continued basic acrobatic skills that involve the use of body for counterbalance while gaining strength and flexibility.
 Some strength skills are learned while using the wall for assistance.

 Typical skills include (but are not limited to): Rolls forward and backward, bridges, complex bridge balances, inside-outs, tripods, headstands, handstands (against wall), splits, rollie pollies, crabwalk, bridge & walk, cartwheels.